-Any resident of the UK who is 18 years old or over can signup with Ablrate if they can pass the ID checks & anti-money laundering checks.
+Any resident of the United Kingdom who is 18 years old or over can signup with Ablrate if they can pass the ID checks & anti-money laundering checks.

 Deposits are made by bank transfer from a UK bank or a debit card drawn on a UK bank.

 Typically card deposits are in your account immediately and bank transfers show up in your account the same or next working day depending on the time you send them.